dart-lang/language/working/augmentation-libraries/feature-specification.md

 All declarations can be augmented with metadata annotations and/or doc comments directly preceding an augmenting declaration.

-In both cases, these should be appended to exising metadata or doc comments.
+In both cases, these should be appended to existing metadata or doc comments.
 For metadata annotations, these may trigger additional macro applications.

 ## Scoping